FuzzySQL: Uncovering Hidden Vulnerabilities in DBMS Special Features with LLM-Driven Fuzzing: Evaluation

 \begin{sloppypar} This observation aligns with Table~\ref{tab:mysql-24bugs}.
 Under the same 24-hour budget, only the full \toolname\ reliably discovers feature-related bugs and uncovers more unique vulnerabilities overall, while ablated variants miss several feature-dependent failures or exhibit reduced bug-finding capability.
 We attribute this difference to \toolname’s integrated pipeline design, in which grammar-guided generation, progressive logic-shifting mutation, and semantic-aware repair jointly construct, evolve, and recover diverse execution contexts.
 Together, these components enable systematic exploration of feature-specific and state-dependent control paths and convert them into reproducible vulnerabilities, beyond what any individual component can achieve in isolation. \end{sloppypar}

-\textbf{Effectiveness of Logic Mutation.} We analyze all 29 confirmed bugs discovered by \toolname\ to identify those that depend on logic-shifting transformations.
+\textbf{Effectiveness of Logic Mutation.} We analyze all 60 confirmed bugs discovered by \toolname\ to identify those that depend on logic-shifting transformations.
 A bug is considered logic-sensitive if its PoC contains a condition (e.g., \texttt{=}, \texttt{IN}, \texttt{JOIN}) mutated from another semantically valid form and becomes non-triggering when reverted.
-Using this criterion, 20 out of 29 bugs (68.96\%) are logic-sensitive, indicating that logic mutation is a major contributor to vulnerability discovery.
-Figure~\ref{fig:logic_shift_types} summarizes the distribution of these bugs by transformation type. \texttt{NULL}-related rewrites account for the largest fraction (11 PoCs), followed by equality polarity changes (10 PoCs) and join rewrites (8 PoCs).
-Membership predicates (\texttt{IN}/\texttt{NOT IN}) and other transformations, including \texttt{AND}/\texttt{OR} rewrites, ordering reversals, and \texttt{EXISTS} manipulation, contribute additional unique triggers.
+Using this criterion, 22 out of 60 bugs (36.67\%) are logic-sensitive, indicating that logic mutation is a major contributor to vulnerability discovery.
+Figure~\ref{fig:logic_shift_types} summarizes the distribution of these bugs by transformation type.
+Equality polarity changes account for the largest fraction (10 PoCs), followed by \texttt{JOIN}-related rewrites (9 PoCs) and membership predicates \texttt{IN}-related rewrites (6 PoCs).
+Other transformations, including \texttt{AND}/\texttt{OR} rewrites, ordering reversals, and \texttt{EXISTS} manipulation, contribute additional unique triggers.
 Together, these results show that small, semantics-preserving logic shifts can effectively expose alternative execution paths that are rarely exercised by structure-preserving or generation-only fuzzers.

 \textbf{Effectiveness of Automated Repair.} Although semantic-aware repair introduces additional overhead, it substantially improves fuzzing yield.
-In our evaluation, 27\% of the discovered bugs originate from test cases that were initially invalid and would have been discarded without repair, including cases with missing objects or unmet semantic preconditions.
+In our evaluation, 16 out of the discovered bugs originate from test cases that were initially invalid and would have been discarded without repair, including cases with missing objects or unmet semantic preconditions.
 Consistent with the system-level results and Table~\ref{tab:mysql-24bugs}, disabling repair reduces the number of unique bugs discovered and causes several feature-related failures to be missed.
 These results indicate that automated repair is essential for preserving and exploiting high-value test cases, rather than serving as a mere convenience for handling invalid inputs.